 Activity 1: Description of the proposed action and all alternative locations.
-Activity 2: The second step which is the identification of potential impacts consists of a number of actions to identify (i) all the different activities (of the action) which may interact with the surrounding environment; and (ii) the potential impacts resulting from each aspect of the development.
-Activity 3: This step which is the prediction of impacts, involves the provision of data about the nature, distribution and degree of impacts, as well as a description of the environmental and human factors that will be altered.
-Activity 4: This is the step whereby an evaluation and interception of predicted impacts would be accomplished.
+Activity 2: The second step which is the identification of potential impacts consists of a number of actions to identify (i) all the different activities (of the action) which may interact with the surrounding environment; and (ii) the potential impacts may morate what the sourcements environment, and (ii) the potential impacts resulting from each aspect of the development.
+Activity 3: This step which is the prediction of impacts, involves the provision of data about the nature, distribution and degree of impacts, as well as a description of the the nature, distribution and degree of impacts, as wen as a description of the environmental and human factors that will be altered.
+Activity 4: This is the step whereby an evaluation and interception of predicted impacts would be accomplished. would be decomplished.
 Activity 5: Proposition of appropriate mitigating measure Activity 6: Organization and presentation of the information and data obtained in steps 1 through 5 above.
 Activity 7: Recommendations On Whether Or Not To Accept A Proposal As Well As Conditions Of Approval, In Final Output Which Is Known As E.I.A Report / Environmental Impact Statement (EIS).